mslinn/midi_create/README.md

 ## About Middle C

-In Pro Tools and Ableton, middle C is known as C3.
+In Pro Tools and Ableton Live, middle C is known as C3.
 [See a discussion about middle C](https://stackoverflow.com/a/69182634/553865), [and this article](https://studiocode.dev/resources/midi-middle-c/).